 Braces or aligners

 To wear braces or aligners which is better for you?
-You know that braces can show that you are having a treatment, but aligners or let’s say clear aligners are invisible or at least they don’t get much attention as braces.
-Invisibility and tooth-colored are one advantage for choosing aligners.
+You know that braces can show that you are having a treatment, but aligners or let’s say Invisalign is invisible, or at least they don’t get much attention as braces.
+Invisibility and tooth-colored are their great advantage.

-Another important factor for you should be the results for a perfect smile.
-Aligners use the most advanced technologies in virtual modeling and visualizing the results.
-Doctors, dentists, orthodontist, lab technicians have all worked on the necessary modifications in each series of aligners for each stage of your treatment.
+Another important factor for you should be the results of a perfect smile.
+Invisalign uses the most advanced technologies in virtual modeling and visualizing the results.
+Doctors, dentists, orthodontists, and lab technicians have all worked on the necessary modifications in each series of aligners for each stage of your treatment.
 They know what to prescribe to correct and rotate even complex tooth movements and problems.

 Are aligners suitable for children?